 Amanda B. Albert is an Instructional Specialist in the School of Arts and Sciences at Washington University in St. Louis.
 She is also an adjunct instructor in the iSchool at Syracuse University.
 Amanda earned her MSLIS from the iSchool at Syracuse University, and has worked in both public and academic libraries.

 Amanda’s current research interests include instructional design, assessment, and critical pedagogy.
 As a teacher, Amanda strives to reach the whole student, creating a brave space for students to explore challenging ideas and concepts.
 As a colleague, Amanda supports faculty as they design their courses, providing guidance in trying new teaching, learning, and assessment methods.
 She believes learning is best accomplished by doing, both as a student and as a teacher, and encourages reflective practice.

 Amanda’s professional development has taken her all over the United States, and she has presented at conferences including ACRL, LOEX, NISO Virtual Conference, the Southeast Library Assessment Conference (SELAC), the Library Assessment Conference (LAC), and the Distance Library Services Conference (DLS).
-Amanda is published in The Journal of Academic Librarianship, the Journal of Library & Information Services in Distance Learning, and in numerous academic books.
+Amanda is published in The Journal of Academic Librarianship, the Journal of Library & Information Services in Distance Learning, Reference Services Reivew, and in numerous academic books.